 Who am I?
 Steph P. Bianchini.

 What I do?
 In an ideal universe, I would be a starfighter pilot.
 Or a voidhawk’s captain (Peter Hamilton’s fans know what I’am talking about).
 In this imperfect world of ours, I’m a writer and an university bookworm, who teaches rather boring stuff – probability, statistics and quantitative finance among others.
 Obviously I’m not any good at them, otherwise I’d be working in the City – earning huge piles of quids, sipping Cristal and enjoying (night)life.

 Where do I leave?
 Edinburgh, Scotland – beautiful and rainy.
 No glittering space stations or hospitable moonlets around here, but I’m still able to observe my favourite planet in the evening sky – from September to December, provided I am lucky with the weather (which is not that often).

 What do I write?
 Mainly non fiction – i.e. journal articles for my academic job.
 Books and book chapters, less technical, policy-oriented but still a bit geeky.
 I contribute regular features about science and SF to a few outlets, like Serious Wonder and Amazing Stories among them.
-I do (now more often than before) write fiction under different bylines – guess what, SF.
-But I also fancy alternate history and cyberpunk.
-And dystopias.
+I do (now more often than before) write fiction under a different byline – guess what, SF.
+But I also fancy alternate history, dystopias, and cyberpunk.
+And horror.